mellic03/2808ict-log/docs/task-3/task-3.md

   `$ cp task1/pizzeria task3/pizzeria` \
   `$ cd task3/pizzeria`

-- Open the Dockerfile and change  `ENV MONGODB_URI="mongodb://backend:27017/"` to `ENV MONGODB_URI="mongodb://mongo-service:27017/"`.
+- Open the Dockerfile and change  `ENV MONGODB_URI="mongodb://mongo-backend:27017/"` to `ENV MONGODB_URI="mongodb://mongo-service:27017/"`.

-  `backend` will be renamed to `mongo-service` in minikube for clarity.
+  `mongo-backend` will be renamed to `mongo-service` in minikube for clarity.

       # Use the node docker image as a base for this image.
       FROM node:latest